-Mother was shaken but took over the reign of the family and then sold off the Jaguar, Dad’s rifles, and eventually the house.
-She went to live in The Strand right on the waterfront.
+Mother was shaken but took over the reigns of the family and then sold off the Jaguar, Dad’s rifles, and eventually the house.
+She went to live in The Strand right on the beachfront.

-We bought ourselves a 100acre plot just out of town.
+We sold our house and made a healthy profit and then we bought ourselves a One hundred acre plot just out of town.
 My Dad owned it at one stage.
 We bought weaner cow calf and Friesland bull calf and hand fed them milk, first from big bottles with teats and then from buckets.
 But the bull was rough and many times you would wear the milk.
 The female calf we named Nefertiti and the bull, King Tut.
 When they came to the grazing stage, we sold them on the market by word of mouth.
 We also had donkeys which we named Pancho and Rosie.
 When I found Pancho, it was still a baby with long legs.
 Back home I said to Judith that there was a surprise for her on the back seat of our car.
 She was thrilled.
 The donkey grew up to be fat.
 Another donkey made its way to our place which we named Rosie and I used to feed it Extra Strong Peppermints through the window of the car.
 One day she stuck her head right in to the and bit my pocket where I kept the peppermints.
 We sold the donkeys as a pair eventually.
 Then we had some pigs and we also had about 500 chickens.
 I had an old Ferguson Tractor called a ‘Vaaljapie’ translated

 We also showed movies at the theatre.
 The Gaumont Kailee film projectors were of the old Magnesium Arc burning type where you burn positive magnesium rods to create the light.
 They came out of the 1930’s era but still worked.
 We leased the theatre for a year and set about improving the access and seats with the help of the owner of course.
 Shorty and Piet, who both worked at the Printing works were also the cinematographers to coin a phrase.
 The cinema was still racially segregated with white’s downstairs and coloureds upstairs.
 That was the way it was in South Africa pre 1994.We showed some popular films